75lb/command-line-usage/README.md

 ![usage](https://raw.githubusercontent.com/75lb/command-line-usage/master/example/screens/command-list.png)

 ### Description section (table layout)
 Demonstrates use of table layout in the description.
-In this case the second column (containing the hammer and sickle) has `nowrap` enabled, as the input is already formatted as desired.
+In this case the second column (containing the hammer and sickle) has `noWrap` enabled, as the input is already formatted as desired.
 [Code](https://github.com/75lb/command-line-usage/blob/master/example/description-columns.js).

 ![usage](https://raw.githubusercontent.com/75lb/command-line-usage/master/example/screens/description-columns.png)